 A $299 registration fee is required upfront, and you will then $329 per week.
 This will include full support from the Love Volunteers team, accommodations with a local host family, three meals a day, airport pickup, and access to that handy online dashboard that will help you plan your trip abroad with ease.

-Before selecting a provider for your medical volunteertrip, look at past reviews.
+Before selecting a provider for your medical volunteer trip, look at past reviews.
 One former Love Volunteer in Nepal said, “You made me feel very safe and supported all the way…This is for sure a good and quality program.”

 Why we selected Love Volunteers:

-Love Volunteers made our list of top 10 providers for your volunteer in medical program in Nepal based on their reasonable rates, great reviews, and the convenient trip planning dashboard they offer online, making your preparation a breeze.
+Love Volunteers made our list of top 10 providers for your volunteer in the medical program in Nepal based on their reasonable rates, great reviews, and the convenient trip planning dashboard they offer online, making your preparation a breeze.

 A Broader View

-This company stands out thanks to their focus on low-income communities and orphans, and their commitment to really making a big impact for the causes they care about and support.
+This company stands out thanks to its focus on low-income communities and orphans, and their commitment to really making a big impact for the causes they care about and support.
 So far, A Broader View has donated over $3 million to partner non-profits!
 They offer a unique dental program in Nepal.